Monday, January 2, 2012

 We did it!

-Successful completion of the challenge meant that Pudding Pie, Hubby and myself had to brush, floss and rinse every day, twice a day, for two weeks.
-It wasn't always pretty, it wasn't glitch-free, but we did it and we are so proud!
+Successful completion of the challenge meant that Pudding Pie, hubby, and myself had to brush, floss, and rinse every day, twice a day, for two weeks.
+It wasn't always pretty, and it wasn't glitch-free; but we did it, and we are so proud!

-Pudding Pie isn't the only one who has made progress, I've become a better rinser and this is because I've been using the Listerine Total care Zero mouthwash - zero alcohol - so great!
-I can't bear the taste of alcohol in mouthwash, unlike Hubby who savors the way it makes his mouth feel on the other hand and always opts for the Listerine Antiseptic in the Cool Mint flavor.
+Pudding Pie isn't the only one who has made progress.
+I've become a better rinser and this is because I've been using the Listerine Total care Zero mouthwash – zero alcohol – so great!
+I can't bear the taste of alcohol in mouthwash, unlike hubby who savors the way it makes his mouth feel and always opts for Listerine Antiseptic in the Cool Mint flavor.

 When we began this oral care exercise, I wondered how we'd fare during the challenge and afterwards.
-I'm so proud of how we stuck with the challenge and I'm happy to report that our two weeks of concentrated effort is paying off long-term, too.
-The other evening I told Pudding Pie to pick out her pj's and get ready for bed.
-She did so.
+I'm so proud of how we stuck with the challenge and I'm happy to report that our two weeks of concentrated effort are paying off long-term, too.
+The other evening, I told Pudding Pie to pick out her pjs and get ready for bed.
+She did.
 (Amazing.)
 Then, she headed for the bathroom, squeezed toothpaste onto her Barbie toothbrush and began brushing.
 (Stupendously amazing.)
-Pudding Pie is moving on from the notion that dental hygiene is optional and this is a very good thing.
+Pudding Pie is moving on from the notion that dental hygiene is optional, and this is a very good thing.

 Pudding Pie Sums It All Up.